Jacob-Wiedemeier/SafeDeploySDP2022/README.md

 docker compose up --build --remove-orphans
 # Ctrl+C to stop, and check docker compose images
 ```

+(This should be equivalent to `docker compose build && docker compose up --remove-orphans`)

 <!-- Build the containers individually,
 ```